somesocks/dryad/docs/design-goals.md

 ## Language agnostic

-There should be _no favored language_ for dryad packages, to maximize compatibility with different tools and environments.
-Dryad packages have no special build language or configuation formats.
+There should be _no favored language_ for dryad packages, to maximize compatibility with different tools and environments.  dryad packages have no special build language or configuation formats.
 All package properties / assets should be organized in a standardized filesystem structure, to maximize compatibility with different tools and programming languages.

 ## Registry agnostic